top of page

 In addition, the Gold Canyon Arts Council also sponsors music and arts education programs in local schools, including:

-Recent Educational Outreach Events
+Past Outreach Events

 Camelback HS (2).jpg